GiamMaBasedResearchers/Loran-C-Chayka-Analyzer-Suite/README.md

 📄 License & disclaimer

 This tool is provided for research and educational purposes.
-Extracted states arepixel-derived estimates, not authoritative service status.
+Extracted states are pixel-derived estimates, not authoritative service status.
 Use the data accordingly.

 License: (choose — e.g. MIT / CC-BY — before publishing)

 This application is for educational and navigation enthusiast purposes only.
-Loran-C data is crowdsourced and may contain errors or incomplete information.
+May contain errors or incomplete information.
 Do not use this tool for navigation or critical operations.

 This code provide from: "GiamMa-based researchers SDR R&D IoT" | @GiammaIoT2 License